 Oil and gas exploration is intensely competitive in all phases and involves a high degree of risk.
 The Corporation competes with numerous other participants in the search for, and the acquisition of, oil and natural gas properties.
 The Corporation's competitors include oil and natural gas companies that have substantially greater financial resources, staff and facilities than those of the Corporation.
 Currently the Corporation is insulated from competition on the lands which it currently holds due to the nature of the proprietary exploration rights granted by the governing bodies under the various licenses and permits, however the Corporation may face competition on surrounding lands if it seeks to increase its land position to acquire other prospective leads.
 The Corporation may also face competition from competitors on lands which it currently holds a license or permit for in the event that, as a condition of the license or permit, it is required to partially relinquish certain of the lands.
-In this circumstance, if the Corporation will be successful.
+In this circumstance, if the Corporation elects to re-apply for such permits or licenses, there are no assurances that the Corporation will be successful.
 The Corporation's ability to add reserves in the future will depend not only on its ability to explore and develop its present properties, but also on its ability to select and acquire suitable producing properties or prospects for exploratory drilling.
 Competitive factors in the distribution and marketing of oil and natural gas include price and methods and reliability of delivery.
 Competition may also be presented by alternate fuel sources.